 The goal of Task 2 is to develop a test method for rating AC and HP FDD protocols.
 During an earlier phase of the project, a beta version of a Tester/Evaluator was developed with an embedded Inverse AC Model, which was based on a specific AC unit.
 The function of the model is to generate no-fault and faulty scenarios for testing/rating FDD methodologies.
 However, subsequent tests and study demonstrated that different ACs can respond differently and suffer a different degree of performance degradation for identical faults, which increases the complexity of the problem at hand.
 With this finding, significant elements of this Task 2 are: (1) development of an understanding of how different system types and configurations respond to common faults; (2) development of “game-proof” fault testing scenarios; and (3) development of performance metrics for FDD protocols.
 In support of this task, we performed an extensive laboratory test program of low-efficiency and high-efficiency ACs to study in more detail their responses to single and multiple simultaneous faults.
 The test program involved measurements of cooling/heating total capacity, latent capacity, electrical power demand, efficiency, refrigerant temperatures/pressures at key system locations, and included the assessment of fault intensity.
 The goal is to evaluate the Inverse AC Model’s capability to reproduce the fault-driven responses observed in laboratory testing, and to modify/upgrade the model to obtain the reproducibility, if practical, or devise other concepts for testing FDD methods.

 ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed in January of 2012.
-A draft method of testing air-side economizers in packaged rooftop units was released in 2018.
-The final version should be approved and released in 2019.
-This committee will become a Standing Standard Project Committee to develop methods of test for even more system faults.
-This committee has directly used concepts and software developed in Task 1 and 2 to formulate test methods for different types of faults.
+A draft method of testing air-side economizers in packaged rooftop units was released for public advisory comment in 2018.
+The final version was released for public review in the last quarter of 2019.
+Substantive comments from the public review were addressed, and the revised standard has been submitted for final approval by the ASHRAE Standards Committee as of May 2020.
+This committee has directly used concepts and software developed by NIST in Task 1 and 2 to formulate test methods for different types of faults.
 NIST personnel have actively supported the work of this committee by chairing a sub-committee on airflow faults and contributing to the development of standardized definitions of faults.
-NIST personnel will continue to support the development of this standard by working on the committee and supplying actual test data where applicable.